Community Food Pantry and Meals Resources

 To enroll in one of the groups listed below please contact the Access to Care Department at 603-434-1577.
 In upcoming sessions, group topics being offered include:

-Social Skills Scholars (Ages 8-11)
+Social Skills Scholars (Ages 8 – 11)

-This six-week group is designed to support children’s development of their interpersonal skills and to promote healthier relationships with themselves and others.
+This six-week group is designed to support children’s development of their interpersonal skills and to promote healthier relationships with themselves and other.
 Group will focus on nonverbal communication, emotional control, social problem solving, positive thinking, and empathy.
 Covered by Medicaid and most health plans, co-pay may apply.

-Colorfully Calm (Ages 11-14)
+Colorfully Calm (Ages 11 – 14)

 Seven Challenges (Ages 16+)